Ruben Cotelo

-Ruben Cotelo (October 31, 1930 – September 24, 2006) was an Uruguayan writer, journalist, and literary critic, known for his acute reviews on literature and cinema.
+Ruben Cotelo (October 31, 1930 – September 24, 2006) was an Uruguay writer, journalist, and literary critic, known for his acute reviews on literature and cinema.
 He was married and divorced.
 He had three sons and one daughter.
 Emiliano Cotelo, his oldest son, is a radio journalist in Uruguay.

 Education and academics

 Ruben Cotelo was born in Montevideo.
 His father was a Galician immigrant, and his mother was from Uruguay.
 Ruben Cotelo first studied Art, then Law at the Universidad de la Republica in Montevideo, and finally Journalism at the Indiana University (Bloomington) under Professor Floyd G. Arpan.

 Although Ruben Cotelo did not teach formally, he participated in numerous lectures and conferences in Argentina, Mexico and the United States.
 In June 1989 he lectured on Uruguay’s Politics, Economy and Society at the Universidad de Belgrano in Buenos Aires.
 In the 1990s he was advisor to Jorge Brovetto, then Chancellor of the Universidad de la Republica.